HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor

-Beyond these transformer-based and multiscale CNN approaches, geometry-aware models such as MMF-Net \cite{yi2022mmf} and ResUNet++ \cite{jha2019resunet++} leverage pyramid pooling, atrous spatial pyramid modules, and residual refinements to improve contextual understanding across scales.
+Multiscale and geometry-aware architectures are increasingly explored in recent studies \cite{yang2025multi, you2024contour, yi2022mmf, jha2019resunet++} for their capacity to model complex anatomical variations in liver and tumor segmentation.
+Yang et al. \cite{yang2025multi} introduced MCFMFNet, a multiscale feature aggregation framework that utilizes multiple convolutional kernels with diverse receptive fields, combined through an element-wise fusion strategy.
+They also proposed a camouflaged feature mining module to focus attention on tumor regions that are often misclassified as background, achieving Dice scores of 0.8413 and 0.7365 across datasets.
+Similarly, You et al. \cite{you2024contour} proposed PGC-Net, which uses a Pyramid Vision Transformer to extract multiscale regional and contour features.
+These features are refined via a contour-induced parallel graph reasoning mechanism that propagates complementary information through graph convolution and maps it back to the original pixel space.
+This method achieved Dice scores of 73.63\% and 74.16\% on the LiTS17 and 3DIRCADb datasets, respectively.
+Beyond these transformer-based and multiscale CNN approaches, geometry-aware models such as MMF-Net \cite{yi2022mmf} and ResUNet++ \cite{jha2019resunet++} employ pyramid pooling, atrous spatial pyramid modules, and residual refinements to improve contextual understanding across scales.
 While these designs enhance segmentation performance, they are inherently limited to Euclidean space representations and lack mechanisms to model hierarchical anatomical relationships.
 Their reliance on stacked convolutional layers can also constrain the ability to capture long-range geometric dependencies, especially in cases of irregular tumor-liver boundaries.
 In contrast, HANS-Net introduces hyperbolic convolutions into the medical image segmentation domain for the first time, addressing these limitations by enabling compact and hierarchy-aware embeddings.
-This approach captures the latent anatomical structure more effectively, contributing to improved boundary continuity and segmentation robustness—especially important in anatomically complex regions.
+This approach captures the latent anatomical structure more effectively, contributing to improved boundary continuity and segmentation robustness, especially important in anatomically complex regions.
 Combined with HANS-Net’s wavelet-inspired decomposition and temporal modeling strategies, this geometry-aware design offers a significant advancement over traditional multiscale CNNs and transformer-based methods.